StephenGnoza/project3-ultracatalogue/README.md

 ```

 ### Enforce Key-based Authentication
-Key-based authentication is enforced by changing the PasswordAuthenitcation line in /etc/ssh/sshd_config to:
+Key-based authentication is enforced by changing the PasswordAuthentication line in /etc/ssh/sshd_config to:

 ```
 PasswordAuthentication no